rjduran/cm-code/live-servers/README.md

 cd cm-code/live-servers/npm-live-server-test
 ````

 3. Enter the following in the terminal to launch the live server for the current directory.
 It will open up your browser to the address 127.0.0.1:8080.
+Try `live-server --help` to see options for the command.
+You can specify a different port by using the `--port=PORT` option.
+For example, if you want your app to run on port 3030 you would enter, `live-server --port=3030`.
 ````
 live-server
 ````